lixingcong/qt-ts-translator/README.md

 Step 1: Load your ts file

-Step 2：Click "Export Template" button to generate a pure text file for translation.
+Step 2: Click "Export Template" button to generate a pure text file for translation.
 Every line in this file is the source text XXX.
 The XXX is `tr("XXX")` in you Qt project.
 It will ignore the context.

 > In the template.txt, the newline will be replace by a special red emoji.
 You should not delete it.
 It will be replace to original newline when importing.

 Step 3: Use your own translate tool like [Google Translate](https://translate.google.com) to process the template.txt.
+Load the translated.txt to the tool.

-You must keep the same line count with original template.txt.
+> You must keep the same line count with the row count of the dict table.

-Step 4，Load your translated.txt, Click "Save TS" and overwrite the original ts file.
+Step 4: Load your translated.txt, Click "Save TS" and overwrite the original ts file.

 ## Fixed dictionary